PiotrJerzy13/what_the_flux/index.md

 # Welcome to What the Flux

-This website is dedicated to the Campus Founders Challenge project.
+This website is dedicated to the Corporate Campus Challenge project.
 We are working on an innovative solution to create a value chain for electric car charging, aimed at encouraging relevant partners to contribute towards stabilizing the power grid and making electric mobility more affordable.

 ## Our Research Clusters